Akuli/jou/doc/lists.md

 Do not extend a list with itself, as in `names1.extend(names1)`.
-This fails if the list items are moved to a different memory location, because the `names1` is passed by value, and it always points to the old location (see [above](#passing-lists-around)).
+This fails if the list items are moved to a different memory location, because the argument to `extend()` is passed by value, and it always points to the old location
+(see [above](#passing-lists-around)).
 [Create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you think it would be a good idea to support extending a list with itself.